 Why we picked the BMW 3 Series: The current-generation BMW 3 Series is a bit softer than its predecessors, but that makes it a perfect commuter car.
 The 3 Series was long considered the greatest sports sedan, but now BMW has mixed in a little more luxury as well.

 The 3 Series still has the same old magic you would expect to get with a BMW.
 The Bimmer has quick reflexes and silky smooth engines (either inline-four or inline-six, with mandatory turbocharging).
 It also keeps you isolated from bumps and road noise as one would expect to get with a proper luxury car.
 Enthusiasts may bemoan a loss of sharpness compared to previous generations, but that won’t matter if the vast majority of your driving consists of going back and forth to the office.

-The 3 Series is BMW’s entry-level sedan and it’s the epitome of luxury.
-High-performance, sophistication, and a sleek interior demonstrate the quality and comfort you expect from a BMW.
 Though past iterations of the 3 Series felt like a significant step down from other BMWs, the modern take feels much closer to the larger 5 Series on the inside.
-BMW also offers a lot of fun tech features, including an available 10.25-inch infotainment screen, a 12.3-inch digital instrument cluster, and a digital assistant that works a bit like Amazon Alexa.
+BMW also offers many tech features, including an available 10.25-inch infotainment screen, a 12.3-inch digital instrument cluster, and a digital assistant that works a bit like Amazon Alexa.

 Read our BMW 3 Series review